How do pensions work in Germany?

 The essence of Germany's public pension

-The public pension that you may get in Germany is higher than in many other countries, but you shouldn't rely on it exclusively.
+The public pension you may get in Germany is higher than in many other countries, but you shouldn't rely on it exclusively.
 For one thing, the amount paid out in retirement depends heavily on how much and how long you have paid in during your working life.
 But if you have not paid into the system for several decades or were only employed part-time, the statutory pension will not be enough to live on and certainly not to maintain your lifestyle.
-For example, the current average pension for men in western Germany is 1210 €, and for women, it is only 730 €.
+For example, the average pension for men in Western Germany is 1.800 €, and for women, it is only 1.333 €.

-Around half of the pensions paid are thus less than 1000 € per month.
-Almost every fifth pensioner even receives less than 500 € per month from the public pension!
+Around half of the pensions paid are thus less than 1.000 € per month.
+Almost every fifth pensioner receives less than 500 € per month from the public pension!

-Even if you paid in all your life it is often not enough.
-The big benefit of the public pension, though, is that it keeps up with inflation, and is paid out for the rest of your life, no matter how long you will live.
-Thus in planning your pension it is essential to understand how big that base pension is that you can always count on, and what happens if you move abroad.
+Even if you paid in all your life, it is often not enough.
+The significant benefit of the public pension, though, is that it keeps up with inflation and is paid out for the rest of your life, no matter how long you will live.
+Thus, in planning your pension, you must understand how significant that base pension is, that you can always count on it, and what happens if you move abroad.

 Do I have to pay contributions to the public pension?

-If you are employed you basically have little choice.
+If you are employed, you have little choice.

 Virtually all employed people in Germany have to pay into the official pension system of the Gesetzliche Rentenversicherung.
-Those who are not subject to compulsory contributions can voluntarily insure themselves with the public pension.
+Those not subject to compulsory contributions can voluntarily insure themselves with a public pension.
 This applies, in particular, to the self-employed, freelancers, or non-working adults, such as stay-at-home moms or dads.
-This voluntary contribution can be done through contributions of between 83,70 € and 1.311,30 € per month.
+This voluntary contribution can be made between 100,07 € and 1.497,30 € per month.

 We have calculated that it mostly makes sense to contribute voluntarily if you are older (around 50-55).
-This particularly applies if you are female or well educated, as you are expected to live longer and hence benefit more years from the public pension.
-Also if you are risk-averse or don't have many other savings, then it makes sense to contribute more to the public pension if you can, starting around middle age.
+This particularly applies if you are female or well-educated, as you are expected to live longer and benefit more from the public pension.
+Furthermore, if you are risk-averse or don't have many other savings, then it makes sense to contribute more to the public pension if you can, starting around middle age.

 When will my public pension be paid out?

-The standard retirement pension age is currently 65 plus ten to eleven months and it will gradually increase to 67 by 2029.
+The standard retirement pension age is 65 plus ten to eleven months, and it will gradually increase to 67 by 2029.
 So when you’re born after 1964, you will have to work until the age of 67 to get the full pension.

-With longevity increasing gradually, we expect that the normal retirement age will increase by about 1 year per decade.
-So if you are 30 now, you can expect the public pension to be available at about the age of 70.
+With longevity increasing gradually, we expect that the normal retirement age will increase by about one year per decade.
+So, if you are 30 now, you can expect the public pension to be available at about the age of 70.

 Can I retire early?